Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 How to Care for a Dental Bridge

 Good oral hygiene is an essential part of bridge care.
-Brush and floss twice a day when you clean your dental bridge.
-Ensure that you clean under your bridge, as food can get trapped under your prosthetic.
+Brush and floss for two minutes twice a day.
+Ensure you clean under your bridge, as food can get trapped under your prosthetic.

 Remember to schedule routine cleanings.
 Professional dental care can provide a deep clean for your teeth, gums, and bridge.
+Cleanings every six months reduce the risk of gum disease and tooth decay.
 We can also perform routine exams to ensure your bridges stay stable.

 Restore Missing Teeth with a Dental Bridge